 To some degree, all documentaries must justify their existence as a visual medium.
-After all, there are plenty of texts that tread the same rhetorical territory, so viewers are right to ask: why am I watching this?
-It’s a question Short Bull and Tomaselli are thrillingly equipped to answer, employing a variety of techniques to remarkable effect.
+After all, there are plenty of texts that tread the same rhetorical territory, and so viewers are right to ask: why am I watching this?
+It’s a question Short Bull and Tomaselli are thrillingly equipped to answer, employing a variety of techniques to tremendous effect.
 Lakota Nation takes the shape of a collage doc, accumulating artifacts and archival documents, propagandist cartoons, paintings, and maps to accompany its “text,” all of which are stylishly implemented and formally legible.
 Elsewhere, crisp digital photography is used to capture modern re-enactments of historical hostilities, articulating the implicit settler lens of such spectacles through an exaggerated artificiality, frequently shooting from low angles and capturing the saturated colors of modern costuming.
-These and other sequences scan like tableaux of myth, and indeed the directors’ often tend toward a kind of expressionism, specifically in connecting the Lakotas relationship to their land: one memorable shot features a close-up of a sunflower, slowly pulling back to ultimately reveal a massive field of them, eyes adjusting from a single entity to an abstracted whole endlessly dotted with yellow, this while the narration explains the United States’ systematic starvation of Indigenous populations in an effort to create a system of dependency and short-circuit Native sovereignty.
+These and other sequences scan like the moving tableaux of myth, and indeed the directors’ often tend toward a kind of expressionism, specifically in connecting the Lakota’s relationship to their land: one memorable shot features a close-up of a sunflower, slowly pulling back to ultimately reveal a massive field of them, eyes adjusting from a single locus of attention to an abstracted whole, endlessly dotted with yellow, while the narration explains the United States’ systematic starvation of Indigenous populations in an effort to create a system of dependency and short-circuit Native sovereignty.
 (At times, the film even recalls the work of someone like John Gianvito, particularly Her Socialist Smile, with graceful, disembodied voiceover set to lush, thematically resonant natural settings.)
 Lakota Nation’s compositions are clean and symmetrical, largely images of Dakotan sky meeting land, occasionally blemished by settler iconography (a gas station named Custer, for instance).
-The directors even take care to gussy up the film’s talking-head subjects, shooting from oblique angles or framing bodies within double-wide door frames.
+The directors even take care to gussy up the film’s talking-head compositions, shooting from oblique angles or framing bodies within double-wide door frames.